-Security: Security remains at the forefront of any database service, and DocumentDB doesn't disappoint26 It supports Virtual Private Cloud (VPC) peering to isolate your database within a VPC, encrypts data at rest, and incorporates built-in audit logging to ensure the confidentiality and integrity of your data26.
+Security: Security remains at the forefront of any database service, and DocumentDB does not disappoint26 It supports VPC peering to isolate your database within a VPC, encrypts data at rest, and incorporates built-in audit logging to ensure the confidentiality and integrity of your data25.

-Managed Service: As a fully managed service, Amazon DocumentDB effectively removes the burden of time-consuming administrative tasks, including hardware provisioning, patching, setup, configuration, and backups26.
+Managed service: As a fully managed service, Amazon DocumentDB effectively removes the burden of time-consuming administrative tasks, including hardware provisioning, patching, setup, configuration, and backups25.
 This alleviates operational overhead, allowing you to concentrate on developing and enhancing your applications.

-Use Cases:
+Use cases

-The versatile nature of Amazon DocumentDB lends itself to a broad spectrum of use cases23.
+The versatile nature of Amazon DocumentDB lends itself to a broad spectrum of use cases25.
 Some common scenarios where DocumentDB excels include content management systems, catalogs, user profiles, and applications demanding real-time analytics.
-Furthermore, its exceptional ability to handle high read workloads positions it as an invaluable choice for applications dependent on swift and efficient data retrieval26 .
+Furthermore, its exceptional ability to handle high read workloads positions it as an invaluable choice for applications dependent on swift and efficient data retrieval25 .